SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 <img src={useBaseUrl('img/integrations/databases/mysql.png')} alt="Thumbnail icon" width="90" /> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

 The Sumo Logic app for MySQL is a unified logs and metrics app that helps you monitor the availability, performance and resource utilization of MySQL database clusters.
-Preconfigured dashboards and searches provide insight into the health of your MySQL clusters, replication status, error logs, query performance, slow queries, Innodb operations, failed logins and error logs.
+Preconfigured dashboards and searches provide insight into the health of your MySQL clusters, replication status, error logs, query performance, slow queries, Innodb operations, failed logins, and error logs.

 This App supports MySQL version 8.0.